Upgrade Business Internet in Canada: A Comprehensive Guide

 If you’re reading this, your business internet isn’t cutting it anymore.
 Maybe video calls keep freezing.
 Maybe cloud backups take all night.
 Maybe your team has doubled and everyone’s fighting for bandwidth.
 Whatever the reason, you need to upgrade, and you’re trying to figure out how.

 Here’s the thing: upgrading business internet in Canada isn’t as simple as calling your provider and asking for more speed.
-The technology you’re currently using cable, DSL, fiber, wireless, or satellite, determines what’s actually possible.
+The technology you’re currently using, cable, DSL, fibre, wireless, or satellite, determines what’s actually possible.
 Each has its own upgrade ceiling, and some hit it faster than others.

 This guide walks you through every scenario.
-We’ll cover what you can realistically expect from each technology in 2026, what it’ll cost, and when it makes sense to switch to something else entirely.
+We’ll cover what you can realistically expect from each technology in 2026, what it may cost, and when it makes sense to switch to something else entirely.
+If you’re not sure how much speed your office actually needs, start with our Business Internet Calculator before you request quotes.

 Quick Summary: Your Upgrade Options in 2026

-• DSL: Limited upgrade potential; consider switching to fiber or fixed wireless
+- DSL: Limited upgrade potential; consider switching to fibre, cable, fixed wireless, or Starlink

-• Fiber Optic: Best option if available; GPON vs dedicated matters for businesses
+- Fibre Optic: Best option if available; shared fibre and dedicated fibre are very different for businesses

 Upgrading Cable (Coax) Internet

 Cable internet might be your best upgrade opportunity right now.
-The technology that delivers your service, called DOCSIS keeps getting better, and 2026 is a turning point.
+The technology that delivers your service, called DOCSIS, keeps getting better.
+But your real upgrade path depends on the last-mile internet connection that reaches your building.

 Your Cable Upgrade Path